The island is famous for its dramatic landscape and is one of the most popular hiking destinations in Scotland.

 Dunvegan and Coral Beach Walk

-The Coral Beach Walk is a trail to a beach of Loch Dunvegan that is made from the bleached skeletons of a Red Coralline seaweed known as maërl.
+The nearby Coral Beach Walk leads to a unique beach along Loch Dunvegan, featuring a shoreline composed of bleached skeletons of Red Coralline seaweed, commonly referred to as maërl.

 Milovaig Coastal Hike with Neist Point Lighthouse Walk

-The Milovaig Coastal Hike is a trail by the dramatic coastal cliffs of the Duirnish Peninsula.
-The walk also provides great views of the islands of the Outer Hebrides.
+The Milovaig Coastal Hike winds along the dramatic coastal cliffs of the Duirnish Peninsula, offering breathtaking views of the surrounding scenery.
+The walk also provides great vistas of the islands of the Outer Hebrides, adding to the allure of the hike.

-The way is pathless, on turf for long stretches with some very boggy sections.
-The return is by minor road.
+The path is without a defined trail, consisting of stretches of turf for long distances with some sections being very boggy.
+The return journey is made via a minor road.

 Distance: 11 km